-Both teams carry 4-5 records into Week 11, but 8/13 (1.62) favorites the Falcons have the advantage of having won the only meeting to date between the pair at the Mercedes-Benz Stadium, which opened last year:
+Both teams carry 4-5 records into Week 11, but if you know how to read odds 8/13 (1.62) favorites the Falcons have the advantage of having won the only meeting to date between the pair at the Mercedes-Benz Stadium, which opened last year:

 The Falcons did win three successive regular-season home matchups against the Cowboys between November 1976 and December 1990, but they lost a divisional playoff on their own soil in January 1981.

 Atlanta can set the three-victory streak in earnest in Week 11 and achieve something they never have against their NFC East opponents, who have beaten the Falcons in 14 of their 25 regular-season encounters.

 Dallas enjoyed a lot of their historical success against Atlanta during the first half of their rivalry, too, but have allowed results to slip more so in years gone by.
 The Cowboys have won fewer than a third of their seven fixtures—home and away—since 2001.

 Atlanta has outscored coach Jason Garrett’s side 181 points to 149 in those seven clashes, though they’ve scored only 46.4% of those points (84) in their four home matches and have been more prolific in Dallas.

 Sunday’s matchup will be a decisive point between two teams with identical records, and Atlanta should set a new franchise first in their history against Dallas.